Transfer-Entropy-Regularized Markov Decision Processes: Preliminaries

 \subsection{Rate-distortion theory and Arimoto-Blahut Algorithm}

 In the special case with $T=1$, $n=0$, $\beta=1$ and $c_{T+1}(\cdot)=0$, the optimization problem \eqref{eqsimpleprob} becomes

-where a probability distribution $p(x)$ on $\mathcal{X}$ is given.
-In this special case, it can be shown that \eqref{eqrdprob} is a convex optimization problem.
-The solution to this problem is well-known, and plays an important role in rate-distortion theory \cite{CoverThomas}. \begin{prop} A conditional distribution $q^*(u|x)$ is a globally optimal solution to \eqref{eqrdprob} if and only if it satisfy the following condition $p(x)$-almost everywhere:
+where the probability distribution $p(x)$ on $\mathcal{X}$ is given.
+In this special case, the problem \eqref{eqrdprob} is convex, and the solution is well-known in the context of rate-distortion theory \cite{CoverThomas}. \begin{prop} A conditional distribution $q^*(u|x)$ is a {\updnew global minimizer for} \eqref{eqrdprob} if and only if it {\updnew satisfies} the following condition $p(x)$-almost everywhere:

 \end{prop} \begin{pf} This result is standard and hence the proof is omitted.
 See \cite[Appendix A]{petersen2012robust} and \cite{theodorou2015nonlinear} for relevant discussions. \end{pf} Condition~\eqref{eqopt} is required only $p(x)$-almost everywhere since for $x$ such that $p(x)=0$, $q^*(u|x)$ can be chosen arbitrarily.
 Commonly, the denominator in \eqref{eqopt1} is called the \emph{partition function}: